Clinical contribution by Israa Nasir, Anise Health Director of Clinical Strategy

 While expressing your emotions and asking to be treated differently is an important moment of reflection for the other person, this is also an invitation for you to realise you are an active participant in your life.
 While in some circumstances you are genuinely the victim, in many areas of life it’s empowering to realise we are allowing ourselves to be treated in certain ways, too.

 Feeling constantly at the mercy of others or the changing winds of life can be a sign that you could afford to set some boundaries.
-This feeling can often result from circumstances we feel we can’t change – the job that we have, the parents we’re born with, even the partner we choose that we don’t want to go back on.
-We think “they are who they are/it is what it is, so I just have to live with it”.
+This feeling can often result from circumstances we feel we can’t change—the job that we have, the parents we’re born with, even the partner we choose that we don’t want to go back on.
+We think, “They are who they are” or ”It is what it is, so I just have to live with it.”
 In reality, even if you don’t want to cut off a person or quit a job, there are still ways that you can have a stake in those areas of your life and choose where you want it to go.

-5.Choose your consequence.
-Consequences aren’t punishments or blackmail, they’re simply a fundamental part of a boundary – they transform them from pleading requests to a plan of action that comes from a place of self-respect.
+Consequences aren’t punishments or blackmail for keeping boundaries.
+They’re simply a fundamental part of a boundary: Consequences transform it from pleading requests to a plan of action that comes from a place of self-respect.

 The idea of a consequence is that there are two routes to feel better and minimise the impact: the ideal path is to work with the person or scenario, but if that doesn’t work, you always have the option of taking things into your own hands.
-This goes a long way in minimizing the helpless/powerless feeling.
+This goes a long way in minimizing feelings of helplessness or powerlessness

-In conversation, this can look like: “If you can’t refrain from giving your input, I’ll start sharing fewer updates until I’ve made my decisions.” or “If I keep getting late-night messages, I think I’ll burn out and the quality of my work will decline”
+In conversation, this can look like: “If you can’t hold back on giving your input, I’ll start sharing fewer updates until I’ve made my decisions,” or “If I keep getting late-night messages, I think I’ll burn out and the quality of my work will decline.”
+In practice, though, these conversations might look different.
+We’ll cover that in the next section.

 Boundaries at work: